jnotar/jnotar.github.io/publications.md

 ### Research Publications

-**Notar, JC**, Meja, M, and Johnsen, S. _(in review)_ A Living Shag Rug: Sea Urchin Spine Density Differences in the Context of Phylogeny and Ecology.
+**Notar, JC**, Meja, B, and Johnsen, S. _(in review)_ A Living Shag Rug: Sea Urchin Spine Density Differences in the Context of Phylogeny and Ecology.

 **Notar, JC**, Wong, K, and Gordon, MS. _(in prep)_ Visual Ecology of Three Species of Southern California Sea Urchin.